cyyapye/ycy.pw/content/posts/writing-is-suriving.md

 So, don’t be the restaurant on the last page.
 Start writing to build up your network.

 ### Build a trust battery grid
-I first heard of the trust battery in [Shane Parish’s interview with Tobi Lutke](https://fs.blog/tobi-lutke/), Shopify CEO and founder.
+I first heard of the trust battery in [Shane Parrish’s interview with Tobi Lutke](https://fs.blog/tobi-lutke/), Shopify CEO and founder.
 Tobi described the trust battery as a concept to represent the gradient of trust between two people.
 You start out with say a 50% trust and the battery charges from there as you deliver on your promises.
 Once the battery is fully charged, you gain full autonomy.
 But like a real battery, as you fail to keep on your commitments the battery starts to drain.

 When you start writing, you’re planting your flag on the Internet.
 Staking a piece of the influence pie.
 But pie is the wrong word because influence is not a zero-sum game.
 No one needs to lose influence for you to gain influence.
 You gain influence as you gain readers.
 And your trust battery for each reader starts at maybe 20%.